-- Similarly, you can format the rest of the cells using the Less Than command from the Highlight Cells Rules
+- Similarly, you can format the rest of the cells using the Less Than command from the Highlight Cells Rules option.

 - Insert the condition and formatting as we did previously.
 As we want to format the rest of the data, we should set the Less Than value to 61.
 I chose Red color as the cell background.

 If you change the value of a cell to another that belongs to a different range, the color will change accordingly.
-Here I changed Rooney’s number to 55 and the background color becomes Red.
+Here I changed Rooney’s number to 55 and the background color became Red.

 Thus you can color code cells in Excel by Conditional Formatting.

-2. Color Coding Cells Containing Formulas
+2. Color Coding Cells Containing Excel Formulas

 You can also identify a cell if it contains formula by color coding.
 In the dataset, I used some handy formulas in the Grade column.
 Let’s have a look.